-The Māori connection to the kūmara is peppered throughout our history.
-The kūmara is in our kōrero (narratives), our whakapapa (genealogies) our pakiwaitara (legends) and our waiata tawhito (songs of old).
-Our tribal narratives relating to the arrival of the kūmara from Hawaiiki here to Aotearoa vary from iwi to iwi, including its mythical whakapapa (genealogy).
+Iwi Māori connection to the kumara is peppered throughout our history.
+The kūmara is in our kōrero (narratives), our whakapapa (genealogies) our pakiwaitara (legends) our waiata tawhito (songs of old) and karakia.
+Our tribal narratives relating to the arrival of the kūmara from Hawaiiki here to Aotearoa vary from iwi to iwi, however, its mythical whakapapa (genealogy) is across all tribes.

-Te Taiao (the environment) on Mokoia Island was ideal for growing kūmara.
-East facing exposed the kumara to all day sun including the island as a natural shelter-belt from the harsh westerlies.
+Te taiao (the environment) on Mokoia Island is ideal for growing kūmara.
+It is East facing providing all day sun.
+The island is a shelter-belt from the harsh westerlies.
 The thermal heat provided for growing kūmara all year round.
-Its volcanic soil was an ideal medium and the sand at the lake’s edge would have been great for growing tipu, and the water of course was pristine, unlike today.
+The volcanic soil, is an ideal medium for the kūmara while at the lake’s edge the sand would have been great for growing tipu and of course the lake had pristine waters unlike today.

 Ko te wai te toto o te whenua

 Ko te whenua te toto o te tangata